 First, you need to see if you can afford your expenses.
 This is called balancing your budget.
 It means comparing what you expect to earn with what you plan to spend, and deciding how to cut costs if you need to.
-You can make this less of a slog by using a budgeting app, like Monzo.

 2. Choose your categories

 Next, group your spending into a few different categories, like:

 Tax (if you’re self-employed)

 There’s no rule about the number of categories.
 Just remember that each one gets its own piggy bank.

 3. Decide how much to spend on each category